liballeg/android/README.md

     android:configChanges="orientation|keyboardHidden|screenLayout|uiMode|screenSize"
     ```

  * The way Allegro reads form the APK with al_android_set_apk_file_interface does not work for files which are recompressed inside of the APK.
-To prevent recompression at this to your app/build.gradle:
+To prevent recompression add this to your app/build.gradle:
    ```
     android {
         aaptOptions {